Deprecation of features

 Deprecation in the bindings

-When the Xapian API changes, the interface provided by the Xapian bindings will usually change in step.
+When the Xapian C++ API changes, the interface provided by the Xapian bindings will usually change in step.
 In addition, it is sometimes necessary to change the way in which Xapian is wrapped by bindings - for example, to provide a better convenience wrapper for iterators in Python.
-Again, we aim to ensure that an application written (and compiled, if the language being bound is a compiled language) for version X.Y.a of Xapian should work without any changes or need to recompile, with a later version X.Y.b, for all a <= b.
+We aim to provide similar compatibility guarantees for the APIs provided by the bindings as we do for the C++ API.

 Any planned deprecations will be documented in the list of deprecations and removed features at the end of this file.